 That said, there is a role that you play as a personal trainer in all this.

 And that’s guiding them along the path by not rushing a client, pushing them too hard, too fast.

 It’s about giving them the perfect exercise program at that point in their journey.

-In other words, you are not going to expect them to complete something that’s beyond their ability.
+In other words, you will not expect them to complete something beyond their ability.

 Because as we have already noted, failure to do so certainly won’t build self-efficacy.